humanitariandata/sapplies/README.md

 ## Prototype

-* Facebook-app which can be linked to a Facebook-page for submitting supplies or services.
+* Facebook-app which can be linked to a Facebook-page for submitting supplies or services by the responding community.
-* A tool to manage needs and offers.
+* A webapp to manage needs and offers.

 ## Dependicies
 To install the dependencies run: